murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 Payload multiplexing
 =======================

-In order to reduce the number of payload type codes on the SDP exchange, a single payload type code for the generic packetization will be used for each media type.
-That requires to also carry the original payload type code for the negotiated media format that the frame belongs to.
+In order to reduce the number of payload type codes on the SDP exchange, a single payload type code for the generic packetization can be used for each media type.
+That requires to identify the original payload type code for the negotiated media format that the frame belongs to.

 The associated payload type will be sent in a header extension.
-The payload of associated payload headerr extension element can be encoded using either the one-byte or two-byte header defined in [[RFC5285]].
+The payload of associated payload header extension element can be encoded using either the one-byte or two-byte header defined in [[RFC5285]].

 Figures 1 and 2 show sample encoding with each of these header formats.